PhenixCollaboration/web/_results/hepdata_instructions.md

 The basic structure of a submission package is as follows.
-Data contents of each item included in the package (e.g. a plot) are described in a corresponding individual file formatted as YAML (e.g. if there are 5 plots in the paper you are expected to provide 5 YAML data files).
+Data contents of each item included in the package (e.g. a plot) are described in a corresponding _individual file_ formatted as YAML.
+For example, if there are 5 plots in the paper you are expected to provide 5 YAML data files.

 In addition, a special YAML file *submission.yaml* describes the submission package as a whole e.g. provides the names of the data and optional image files, **list of keywords** etc.
 It also contains an *abstract* (typically imported as LaTeX from the publication material);